Dr Ben Davies

 - Philosophy and Literary Theory

-I coordinate the Level 6 module ‘Time, Temporality, Contemporary Fiction’, as well as the Level 4 module ‘Unpacking Texts: Introducing Critical Theory’.
-I also teach on the team-taught unit ‘Body Politics’.
-I am the Level 6 Year Tutor.
+At undergraduate level, I coordinate the Level 6 module ‘Time, Temporality, Contemporary Fiction’, as well as the Level 4 module ‘Unpacking Texts: Introducing Critical Theory’.
+I also teach on the team-taught unit ‘Body Politics’ and supervise Level 6 dissertations.

 I welcome media enquiries relating to all aspects of my research.